Check-In and Move-In Dates

 After You Move In

-- Roommate conflicts
+- Roommate Conflicts:

 - Typically, all rooms are filled at the beginning of the year and switching rooms is usually not an available option.
-Students can sign up for room change week which typically occurs the 3rd or 4th week of the semester.
+Students can sign up for room change week which usually occurs the 3rd or 4th week of the semester.
 If a room is available, we will work with the students to find a different space.